-Mirror Mountain Film Festival brings the best in independent and alternative cinema to Canada’s capital.
-Mirror Mountain is an inclusive festival that welcomes all types of films and all types of people to share in the collective cinema experience.
-In addition to film screenings, our festival features live performances, parties, panel discussions, Q&A sessions and more.
+Mirror Mountain Film Festival brings the best in independent, alternative and underground cinema to Canada’s capital.
+We are a diverse and inclusive festival that welcomes all types of films and all types of people to share in the collective cinema experience.
+Our mission is to promote unique and original creative voices from the Ottawa-Gatineau region and from around the world.
+Mirror Mountain showcases innovative, groundbreaking and unconventional films in a wide variety of genres, including drama, documentary, animation, experimental, horror, sci-fi, fantasy, dance and music videos.
+In addition to film screenings, the festival features engaging, community-oriented activities such as live performances, hybrid media presentations, interactive exhibits, parties, panel discussions, Q&A sessions and more.
+Our events aim to connect filmmakers both with audiences and with one another, and to support artists through educational and professional development opportunities.

 Why should I submit to Mirror Mountain?

-1. A free festival pass for all filmmakers who submit
+1. Free festival pass for all filmmakers who submit

-Everyone who submits their film to Mirror Mountain, regardless of whether or not it is accepted, gets a free pass to attend the entire festival.
+Everyone who submits a film to Mirror Mountain, regardless of whether or not it is selected, gets a free pass to attend the entire festival.

-Films of any length and genre can be submitted for free if they were shot and/or edited within a 125 km radius of Ottawa.
+Films of any length can be submitted for free if they were shot and/or edited within a 125 km radius of Ottawa.
 This area includes Gatineau, Maniwaki, Mont Tremblant, Montebello, Hawkesbury, Cornwall, Potsdam, Brockville, Smiths Falls, Perth, Renfrew, Arnprior and more.
-Contact the festival to find out how to submit a local film.

 3. Free submissions for alumni